-Why bother with bogs?
+Why bother with bogs instead of trees?

 What's so great about bogs you ask?
 As part of our Let's Plant Moor series with Moors For The Future, Charlotte Kenyon gives an excellent explanation into the benefit of blanket bogs for carbon capture throughout our British landscapes: